-Join us on the 19th and 20th November for the 2021 JPN conference, which will be taking place online and in-person at the South Bank Centre in association with the EFG London Jazz Festival.
+This event took place on 19th and 20th November online and in-person at the South Bank Centre in association with the EFG London Jazz Festival.

 This year’s conference, titled A New Perspective, will be a hybrid of in-person and online events, enabling us to connect UK-wide while also providing an exciting chance to come face-to-face for the first time in almost two years.

 A New Perspective will bring the UK and Irish jazz sector together to focus on the most important issues and topics in jazz right now.
 With the insight of some excellent speakers and group discussions, we’ll be sharing fresh perspectives on climate change, the post-Covid music economy, international collaboration after Brexit, pathways into the sector and making the jazz community an inclusive and safe space for all.

 This year’s conference will be true to form, with a programme consisting of inspiring speakers, panel talks, thought-provoking breakout rooms, as well as opportunities to catch up, reconnect and enjoy some fantastic music together.